 Responsible Robotics: Ethical Black Box in Human-Robot Dialogue (EBBHRD)

-The concept of an ethical black box is critical, especially in the event of an accident, to understand why and how a robot caused an accident and to establish accountability and responsibility.
-Through the ethical black box, a social robot will be able to explain its behaviour in simple and understandable ways.
+The concept of an ethical black box is critical, especially in the event of an accident or incident, to understand why and how the robot may have been involved and to establish accountability and responsibility.
+Through the ethical black box, we will be able to explain the behaviour of a social robot.

-The scope of ethical AI and human-robot interaction is very broad, and in this test bed is limited to human-robot dialogue.
-The first version, EBBHRD-v1.0, is a scalable digital platform running on AWS Cloud Services.
-EBBHRD-v1.0 detects the type of conversation taking place between human and robot, as well as social factors affecting the human participant, and tracks and stores information relating to the Natural Language Processing (NLP) pipeline.
+This new test-bed project at Oxford builds on the Ethical Black Box specifically in the context of human-robot dialogue.
+Ethical Black Box in Human-Robot Dialogue (EBBHRD) is a scalable digital platform that detects the type of conversation taking place between human and robot, as well as social factors affecting the human participant, and tracks and stores information relating to the Natural Language Processing (NLP) pipeline.